-The formulation of Araldite 2011 provides a liquid resin, which is easy to mix and can be poured into molds, spaces and very diverse shapes.
+The formulation of Araldite 2011 provides a liquid resin, which is easy to mix and can be poured into molds, gaps and diverse shapes.

 Table of Contents

-- Types of epoxy resin for jewelry manufacturing and security
+- Types of epoxy resin for jewellery manufacturing and security

-- Good chemical and mechanical resistance to impacts, sudden temperature changes, …
+- Good chemical and mechanical resistance to impacts and sudden temperature changes

 - Transparency and resistance to aging

-- Faster cure time available with Araldite 2012.
+Faster cure times are available with Araldite 2012

-Types of epoxy resin for jewelry manufacturing and security
+Types of epoxy resin for jewellery manufacturing and security

-Safety in the manufacture of jewelry with epoxy resin
+Safety in the manufacture of jewellery with epoxy resin

-The best precaution you can take when using any material is to get the safety data sheet and read all the safety instructions that accompany the product.
+The best precaution you can take when using any adhesive for the first time is to check the safety data sheet and to read all the safety instructions that accompany the product.

 Product packaging can also display a web address with additional downloadable security guidelines and information.

-Most epoxy resins are non-toxic and organic compounds that, once cured, do not irritate the skin.
+Most epoxy resins are non-toxic, organic compounds, that once cured, do not irritate the skin.

-However, in the liquid state, both resins and hardeners are highly irritating to the skin and eyes.
+However, in a liquid state, both resins and hardeners are highly irritating to the skin and eyes.

-Wear nitrile protective gloves and safety goggles, and work in a well-ventilated area.
-Always handle resins carefully, and follow proper use and disposal methods that are recommended by the manufacturer.
+You should wear nitrile protective gloves and safety goggles, and ensure the room is well-ventilated.
+Always handle resins carefully, and follow the directions for use and disposal methods as recommended by the manufacturer.